dperson/smokeping/README.md

-                    required arg: "<user>" - your gmail username required arg: "<pass>" - your gmail password of app password These are only set in your docker container -t "<site;name;target>[;alert]" Configure smokeping targets
+                    required arg: "<user>" - your gmail username required arg: "<pass>" - your gmail password of app password These are only set in your docker container -e "<email>" Configure email address for owner of smokeping required arg: "<email>" - your email address -o "<name>" Configure name of the owner of smokeping required arg: "<name>" - your name
+        -t "<site;name;target>[;alert]" Configure smokeping targets
                     required arg: "<site>" - name for site of tests required arg: "<name>" - name for check